kolektiv/kolektiv.github.io/_posts/2014-08-13-aether-guide.md

 categories: fsharp aether
 ---

+__NOTE:__ This article was updated in June 2015 to indicate the use of the final syntax in Aether.
+Additionally, it is worth noting the changes around isomorphisms mentioned in the later [update][update].

 A couple of days ago I released [Aether][aether] &mdash; introduced [here][aether-intro] &mdash; a little library for using Lenses in F#.
 [FSharpx][fsharpx-lens] already includes a lens implementation (and it's well written about by Mauricio Scheffer [here][bugsquash]), so "why bother?" is a reasonable question.
 Firstly, for libraries which wish to provide lenses over their own types, Aether does not require you to take a dependency on Aether &mdash; you can implement the types required natively.
 Secondly, Aether makes a distinction explicit between total and partial lenses.

 ## First &mdash; Lenses